kammitama5/kammitama5.github.io/_posts/2018-5-14-Monday-May-14th.md

 - After that, I have a GSoC meeting with my mentor (the other mentor is unable to make this particular meeting), and right after that, I have another meeting with a different group for Rust.
 So quite a busy day!
 - It looks like I should be able to make my meetings, though.
 So I should be OK.

+## Update
+- Our first guest for RustReach was BOATS!!!
+So exciting!
+I also attended the second session, and our guest was Arshia!
+  She's currently in NY, and Boats was in Barcelona.
+I also got to see Lee on camera.
+I had no idea he worked as a cartoonist before he got into tech.
+Neat!
+Ashley is really great and works really hard so that we have a great experience.
+I really respect that.

 ## However
 - I'm pretty happy to say that I have a lot of time to dedicate to GSoC and Rust.
 So after Monday, I'm pretty much